Floorp-Projects/Floorp/testing/mochitest/README.txt

 Steps to get started:

  1.)
 Right now, you will need to edit some constants in runtests.pl.
+Windows
+     is not yet supported.

  2.)
 Start the python server in a separate console: